jpartain89/Software-Install-Guides/docs/ubuntu/ddclient/ddclient.md

 ```

 Since I don't know hardly anything about Perl other than I need it, I simply press enter through the various questions CPAN asks, since it will autofill with the defaults.

+## Running DDClient

+Once you have all that taken care of, you can run `sudo ddclient` and it'll run it once, it'll talk to the server you have configured, and respond with output.
+For me, it usually tells me that my IP address is unchanged, and to run DDClient unneccessarily is considered abusive.

+Which is why we use Upstart, systemctl or the wrapper script or cron job!

+Now, since we added this to Upstart, type `sudo service ddclient start` and that script will take over the management!

 * * *